erxes/erxes/docs/docs/user-guide/welcome/admin-panel.md

 :::

-🤓 Welcome to the erxes community!
+🎉 Congratulations on being a new erxes user!
+You're now ready to discover all the features and options that erxes offers!